BNasmith/PTForsyth/PTFWorkofChrist.md

 on making no difference?
-Could he go on treating the prodigal as though he never had become a prodigal ?
-He did not certainly when he returned ; and as little could he before.
+Could he go on treating the prodigal as though he never had become a prodigal?
+He did not certainly when he returned; and as little could he before.
 His heart followed the prodigal, but his re- lations, his confidence, his intercourse were with his brother.
 So long as the son is pro-